Alongside Loch Lomond

 Tarbet Cruises

-Cruise Loch Lomond is based in Tarbet, with numerous cruise and water bus options.
+Cruise Loch Lomond is based in Tarbet, and has numerous cruise and water bus options.

 Northern part of Loch Lomond

-Further north, there is Inveruglas, with a pyramid-shaped viewing platform, and then Ardlui, with marina and watersports.
-There is also a ferry that connects with Ardleish on the other side of the loch.
+Further north, there is Inveruglas, with a pyramid-shaped viewing platform, and then Ardlui, with a marina and watersports.
+A ferry connects Ardleish on the other side of the loch.

 Loch Lomond Highlights